jonnew/cyclops/resources/beta-kit-getting-started-guide.md

   - Solder the power switch to the two indicated terminals on the PCB.
   - Make sure you do this __after__ you have install the switch in the rear panel.
+  - The wires can be soldered to either solder point, orientation does not matter since this is a SPST switch.
   - __Note:__ The solder points are mistakenly covered in solder mask material.
-    See [beta "feature" #1](#beta-"features") above if you are having trouble soldering to these through holes.
+    See [beta "feature" #1](#beta-"features") above if you are having trouble soldering the wires in these through holes.

 1. Install the light pipes on the PCB.